kuokoad/wordpress-code-snippets/README.md

 # WordPress Custom wordpress customization

-1. Simple the code to your theme function file
+1. Simply add the code to your theme function file